taustation-fan/players-guide/README.md

 accuracy, and one or sometimes two kinds of damage they make.
 There is also long range and shot range combat, and gun-like weapons are suited for long range combat, while knifes and improvised weapons work in short range combat.

+(A bug in the game engine lets you successfully use short-range weapons in long-range combat, this is likely to change).

 The success of an attack depends on the physical stats (mostly Agility, I think), the accuracy of the weapon, and combat skills (which can be